Lahti-University-of-Technology/full-stack-course/material/course-project-how-to.md

 - Think about how users will achieve the main purpose of the software.
 - Start with paper and pencil: draw wireframes, arrows, and flows.
-  - Eventually, you might use a tool like <https://draw.io>
+  - Eventually, you might use tools like <https://draw.io> or <https://excalidraw.com>
 - Make a paper mockup.
 Ask potential users to perform specific tasks with it.
 Observe, note problems, and ask about their experience.
 - Sketch the UX flow.
 Add these sketches to your documentation.
 - Describe the User Experience for your app clearly and directly.